trashbirdecology/luisdva.github.io/_posts/2017-11-07-dog-tree-remix.md

         <figcaption>mapping sizes directly onto branches</figcaption>
 </figure>

 To categorize the ‘continuous’ values, I used case_when and some pretty arbitrary tresholds.
 After that, the gheatmap function in ggtree comes in handy to show an associated data matrix.
-Because these plots are actually showing data related to dogs, I’m well justified in using my [ggpup](http://luisdva.github.io/rstats/ggpup/) function to add two dog photos next to my plot objects.
-The original ggpup function scraped two photos at random from a possible set of almost 200 breeds.
+Because these plots are actually showing data related to dogs, I’m well justified in using my silly [ggpup](http://luisdva.github.io/rstats/ggpup/){:target="_blank"} function to add two dog photos next to my plot objects.
+The original _ggpup_ function scraped two photos at random from a possible set of almost 200 breeds.
 I modified the function (see the gist at the end of this post) so that it now takes a vector of breeds to choose from, which will be matched against the available photos before sampling two at random.
 This way, the dog images added to the breed cladogram can actually correspond to breeds that appear in the tree.

 <figure>
     <a href="/images/ggpuphmap.png"><img src="/images/ggpuphmap.png"></a>